Food Fun & News

 That slice of ‘za

 Whether it’s the stringy salty mozzarella cheese, the fluffy dough or the sugar in the tomato sauce, pizza ranks first in food addiction, according to a recent University of Michigan study.
 That’s because when you eat it, your blood sugar zip up quickly and then when it drops, you feel hungry again and want more.
-These are the healthier pizza crusts that won’t blow your diet.
+Next, check out these 25 everyday things you didn’t know you could get addicted to.